AREAS AND SIGHTS

 Access by Car

 Peak climbing season is mid July to mid October.
 During this time access to the Betto Deai Center is closed to private vehicles on weekends and public holidays.
 Climbers must park at the Ichinose Visitor Center, and catch a shuttle bus to the Betto Deai Center.
-Parking is free however the bus costs 800 yen one way.
-See bus information below.
+Parking is free however there is a fee for the bus.

 Outside of peak season, climbers can park at at the Betto Deai Center.
 However, access is completely closed during winter and heavy rain.